akrigline/react-redux-saga-starter/README.md

 ## Adding a Stylesheet

 This project uses a Webpack setup that enables SCSS files to be used as CSS Modules.
+It also incorporates [sass resource loader](https://github.com/shakacode/sass-resources-loader), so you don't have to import global variable files into each stylesheet.
+Simply keep your global sass files in `/src/style/resources` and webpack will do the rest.

 ### `Button.scss`